Photo by Juliet Furst

 George Innes painted his canvases in such a manner that they appeared unfinished, as in his mind they were unfinished.

-Inness, well celebrated for his atmospheric landscapes and the spiritual tones of his painting, would frequently repurchase his landscapes to correct them.
-These corrections could mean a change from cows to rocks or simply a moon painted into the very center of a given canvas.
+Inness was famous for his atmospheric landscapes.
+The spiritual tones of his painting were well celebrated.
+He would often repurchase his landscapes to correct them.
+These corrections involve a change from cows to rocks.
+Alternatively, they simply include a moon painted into the very center of a given canvas.
 Some accounts even hold that he would sneak into galleries or houses and retouch his works.

 By the account of his son and some contemporaries, galleries would ban him.
-Nevertheless, Inness saw his paintings as living, evolving entities that he could not part with.
-To him, the process of painting was never considered complete, but an ongoing prayer.
+Nevertheless, Inness saw his paintings as living, evolving entities that he would not part with.
+To him, the process of painting was never considered finished, but an ongoing prayer.

 Blue Was Once Gold — Ultramarine and Vermeer

 Before synthetic chemistry, blue was a treasure.
-Ultramarine pigment was mined from lapis lazuli mined in Afghanistan and proved to be so rare before 1826 that it cost beyond gold.
+Ultramarine pigment was mined from lapis lazuli in Afghanistan.
+It was so rare before 1826 that it cost more than gold.
 Only elitist commissions would be reserved for that pigment, mostly to depict the Virgin Mary.

 The deep blue in countless artworks?
 Once it represented fairly the color of wealth.